Stability of Ricci de Turck flow on Singular Spaces: H older spaces on conical manifolds

 \begin{defn} \begin{enumerate} \item The weighted H\"older space for $\gamma \in \R$ is

 \item The hybrid weighted H\"older space for $\gamma \in \R$ is

-\item The weighted higher order H\"older spaces, which specify regularity of solutions under application of the Levi Civita covariant derivative $\nabla$ of $g$ on symmetric $2$-tensors and time differentiation are defined for any $\gamma \in \R$ and $k \in \N$ by\footnote{Differentiation is a priori understood in the distributional sense.}
+\item The weighted higher order H\"older spaces, which specify regularity of solutions under application of the Levi Civita covariant derivative $\nabla$ of $g$ on symmetric $2$-tensors and time differentiation are defined for any $\gamma \in \R$ and $k \in \N$ by\footnote{Differentiation is a priori understood in the distributional sense.}\footnote{We require regularity of $\w$ under differentiation by $x^2\partial_t$ instead of just $\partial_t$, since in the discussion below, $\partial_t \w \mid_{t=0}$ need not be continuous up to $x=0$.}

-where the upper index b in the second space indicates the fact that despite the weight $\gamma$, the solutions $u \in \hok (M\times [0,T], S)^b_\gamma$ are only bounded, i.e. $u\in \ho$.
+where $j,l\in\N_0$, the upper index b in the second space indicates the fact that despite the weight $\gamma$, the solutions $u \in \hok (M\times [0,T], S)^b_\gamma$ are only bounded, i.e. $u\in \ho$.
 The corresponding H\"older norms are defined using local bases $\{X_i\}$ of $\V$ and $\mathscr{D}_k:=\{\nabla_{X_{i_1}} \circ \cdots \circ \nabla_{X_{i_j}} \circ (x^2 \partial_t)^\ell \mid j+2\ell \leq k\}$ by